farridav/flask_friends/README.md

     FB_APP_SECRET: 'your app secret'
     SDK_PATH: '/path/to/google_appengine/'

-N.B - This file is kept out of version control
+N.B - These values will change for production and development, and are kept out of version control

 ### Static files/libs